DISTURBED PERSONS REHABILITATION ORDINANCE, 1964

 Forfeiture and

-settlement after expiry of the Ordinance whether valid and legal
+settlement after expiry of the ordinance, whether valid and legal

-October, 1969 respectively under the Disturbed Persons (Rehabilitation)
+October 1969, respectively, under the Disturbed Persons (Rehabilitation)

-settlement held illegal.
+settlement was held illegal.

-Alim Mohammad Vs.
+Alim Mohammad vs.

 Tamizuddia, 4BLD (HCD) 71DRUGS (CONTROL) ORDINANCE (VII OF 1982